apalache-mc/apalache/docs/idiomatic/001assignments.md

 ## Description

-The idiom "[Keep state variables to the minimum](000keep-minimum-state-variables.md)" tells us to store the absolutely necessary minimum in the state variables.
+The idiom "[Keep state variables to the minimum](000keep-minimum-state-variables.md)" tells us to store the minimum necessary state variables.
 By following this idiom, we develop the specification by writing constraints over the primed variables.

 TLA+ comes with a great freedom of expressing constraints over variables.